-The UW Transplant Team provides comprehensive and compassionate care for people with end-stage renal disease
+UW Kidney Transplant Program provides comprehensive and compassionate care for people with end-stage renal disease.

-Our surgeons perform many kidney transplants each year.
-Our numbers are well above the national range (23 - 90 procedures) that are performed at other U.S. kidney transplant programs during the same period.
+Our Kidney Transplant Program performs numerous transplants each year; well above the national range of procedures performed at other U.S. kidney transplant programs during the same period.

 UWMC Transplant Clinics